ieee-ceda-datc/datc-rdf-calibrations/README.md

 }
 ```

+### Further Resources

+In an effort to drive PDN analysis and synthesis research, the following repository contains PDN benchmarks in SPICE format (similar to the [IBM PG benchmarks](https://web.ece.ucsb.edu/~lip/PGBenchmarks/ibmpgbench.html) in a 45nm technology with opensource designs using both OpenROAD flow and commercial tools.
+In addition, in an attempt to generate a larger benchmark set for ML calibrations,  the repo also contains 10 synthetic current maps generated by GANs (BeGAN benchmarks).
+These benchmarks maintain characteristic traits of real current maps while being sufficiently different: https://github.com/PDN-BeGAN/BeGAN-benchmarks

 ## Citation

  Please cite the following paper

 - J. Chen, I. H.-R. Jiang, J. Jung, A. B. Kahng, V. N. Kravets, Y.-L. Li, S.-T. Lin and M. Woo, "DATC RDF-2020: Strengthening the Foundation for Academic Research in IC Physical Design", Proc.
 IEEE/ACM International Conference on Computer-Aided Design (ICCAD), 2020.
 (Invited)